wu-json/personal-website/README.md

 ![Screenshot 2023-12-03 at 9 22 22 PM](https://github.com/wu-json/personal-website/assets/45532884/0b3749b8-c63f-4645-afc2-82821ec6afea)

 ## Run This Repo Locally

-To use this repo locally, all you have to do is run `pnpm i` to install the necessary packages, and then run the start script `pnpm start`.
+To use this repo locally, all you have to do is run `pnpm i` to install the necessary packages, and then run the start script `pnpm dev`.